 The woman sustained a dose of 610 rem and developed severe radiation sickness.
 The man and child sustained doses of 340 rem and 240 rem, respectively, and both developed moderate radiation sickness.
 All three suffered began recovery after 32-35 days.
-Four other individuals were assessed and/or treated for lesser exposures.
+Another individual suffered a 90 rad dose and exhibited mild bone marrow radiation sickness.
+Three other individuals were assessed and/or treated for lesser exposures.

 Return to Home.
 Return to Nuclear Weapons Resources.
 Return to Database of radiological incidents and related events.